 ASU-Heber Springs offers two career paths for those who want to enter the largest industry in the world - tourism/hospitality.
 The various degree opportunities have mostly to do with your particular area of interest.
-By seeking an Associate of Science in Hospitality Administration, a student can prepare to enter directly, upon graduation, into the hospitality or tourism industry or continue their education by seeking a bachelor’s or master’s degree.
+By seeking an Associate of Applied Science in Hospitality Administration, a student can prepare to enter directly, upon graduation, into the hospitality or tourism industry or continue their education by seeking a bachelor’s or master’s degree.

 As a student in the ASU-Heber Springs Hospitality Administration program, you will be allowed to focus on the area of the industry that interests you the most.
 The Culinary Emphasis focuses more on the disciplines required to become a chef in any of the hospitality fields, such as hotels, cruise ships, resorts, casino operations, restaurant operations or opening their own restaurant/bars.
 The Administration Emphasis focuses more on the hotel and general business management and allows each student the opportunity to study the various disciplines necessary to run a hospitality business.